fayfayMN/Burn-Care-Equity-Analysis-ROI/README.md

 ### 1. Referral Network Optimization
 **The Problem:** Burn care is highly specialized.
 Delays in transferring patients from general trauma centers to ABA-verified burn centers significantly increase mortality rates and healthcare costs.

-* **Our Analysis:** We modeled the **"Referral Gap"** by identifying the **498** Level 1–3 Trauma Centers that lack specialized burn capabilities, pinpointing exactly where the bottlenecks for acute injuries occur in the national pipeline.
+**Our Analysis:** We modeled the **"Referral Gap"** by identifying the **498** Level 1–3 Trauma Centers that lack specialized burn capabilities, pinpointing exactly where the bottlenecks for acute injuries occur in the national pipeline.

 ### 2. Telemedicine Feasibility & ROI
 **The Problem:** Maintaining a full-scale burn center is not financially or operationally feasible for every region, yet specialized expertise is a universal requirement for patient survival.

-* **Our Analysis:** We identified **351 specific trauma centers** positioned to serve as "Tele-Burn Hubs."
-By prioritizing these hubs in identified "burn deserts," we maximize the **Return on Investment (ROI)** for healthcare systems while drastically reducing the economic burden of air-transfers.
+**Our Analysis:** We identified **351** specific trauma centers positioned to serve as "Tele-Burn Hubs."
+By prioritizing these hubs in identified "burn deserts," we maximize the impact of telemedicine investment for healthcare systems.

 ### 3. Equitable Access to Care
 **The Problem:** Socioeconomic factors and geographic isolation create "hidden" disparities in burn survival rates that state-level data often masks.

-* **Our Analysis:** We pivoted from state-level metrics to a high-resolution analysis of **3,221 U.S. counties** using **population-weighted centroids** (Census 2020).
+**Our Analysis:** We pivoted from state-level metrics to a high-resolution analysis of **3,221 U.S. counties** using population-weighted centroids (Census 2020).
 This ensures equity priorities are based on actual human density rather than geographic landmass.

 ---